glwpie/internal_site/docs/00_Getting_Started.md

-<strong>”I Dunno” </strong> Will serve as a documentation repository for the IT Department.
+<strong>”WHMC Intrant” </strong> Will serve as a documentation repository for the IT Department.

 Look to your left and select a category to get started.